samirdevkar/samirdevkar/README.md

-# Hi there 💫 I'm Samir Devkar
+# Hi there 💫 I'm Samir Devkar ✨
-Data Analyst & Data Science enthusiast transforming raw data into actionable insights through dashboards, analytics, and machine learning solutions.
+Data Analyst & Data Science enthusiast transforming raw data into actionable insights through dashboards, analytics, and machine learning solutions. <br>
-Developed and contributed in so many projects 🌱
+Developed and contributed in so many projects 🌱 <br>
-Here is my Linkedin Profile you can connect to me there (www.linkedin.com/in/samir-antosh-devkar)
+Here is my Linkedin Profile you can connect to me there (www.linkedin.com/in/samir-antosh-devkar) <br>

 ## 🌐 Socials: